 The reality is that 90 percent of teen suicides go back to mental illness – and if you think about today’s teens – two of the biggest challenges that we have are coping skills and problem-solving skills.

-In my work, I find that that teenagers have a really tough time communicating – sharing their feelings – trusting in the circle of adults in their life – and so – when you ask me, “Hey Jeff – what is the greatest thing that you can give teenagers today,” I don’t even hesitate.
-I say, “self-esteem.”
+Jeff finds that teenagers have a really tough time communicating – sharing their feelings – trusting in the circle of adults in their life – and so – when you ask Jeff, “Hey Jeff – what is the greatest thing that you can give teenagers today,“he don’t even hesitate.
+He says, “SELF-ESTEEM and RELATIONSHIPS.”